Dijil03/STUDYBRAIN/GOOGLE_OAUTH_SETUP.md

 **Need to check what redirect URI is being sent?**
 Check your backend logs when you click "Sign in with Google" - it will show the callback URL being used.

+**Calendar API not working?**
+- Make sure Google Calendar API is enabled in **APIs & Services** → **Library**
+- Check that you've added the Calendar scopes to your OAuth consent screen
+- Verify test users have access if app is in Testing mode

 ### Quick Fix Checklist